cbonnett/twins/README.md

 PYTHONPATH=. pytest tests/test_power_twin_age.py
 ```

-`PYTHONPATH=.` ensures `biologicol_age` is importable when running tests from the root.
+`PYTHONPATH=.` ensures `biological_age` is importable when running tests from the root.
 Add similar coverage for the sleep module as new features land.

 ## Troubleshooting & Tips